Kobzol/kobzol.github.io/_posts/2020-08-25-contributing-2-subst-assoc-type-int.md

 I used the code from the original issue for the templates.

 > If we forgot to include a description or a template, CI tests would later loudly complain about their absence.
+> **EDIT**: turns out that this wasn't the case, as the tests for missing intention descriptions were.. well, missing :smile:.
+> But this is now resolved since [this PR](https://github.com/intellij-rust/intellij-rust/pull/6042) got merged.

 Now that we have an intention skeleton and its description, let's write the first test for it!